W

 Agencies.
 Studios.
 Consultancies.
 Outsourcing firms.

-Everyone is a partner.
+Everyone claims to be a partner.

 And yet, founders keep saying the same thing: